localstack/docs/content/en/user-guide/aws/codebuild/index.md

 {{< callout >}}
 Each build goes through different phases, each of them having a start and end time, as well as a status.
-LocalStack does not provided such a granular information.
+LocalStack does not provided such granular information.
 Currently, it reports only the final status of the build.
 {{< /callout >}}